YottaDB/YDBDoc/ProgGuide/utility.rst

 %RSE uses %RSEL to select routines.
 For more information, see “ %RSEL”.

 %RSE searches for text strings are case-sensitive. %RSE issues a warning message if you specify a control character such as a <TAB> in the text string. %RSE confirms your selection by displaying the text string between a left and right arrow.
 The arrows display any blank spaces included in the text string.

+%RSE displays the name of each routine as it is processed.
+You can suppress the output of the names of routines in which the search string is not found by using the QUIET and QCALL utility labels.

 %RSE completes processing with a count of occurrences found.